Deconstructible classes of modules and stability: Preliminaries and basic results

 A submodule $N$ of a module $M$ is an \emph{RD-submodule}, denoted by $N \leq_{RD} M$, in case $N \cap Mr = Nr$ for each $r \in R$.
 Equivalently, for each cyclically presented module $C = R/rR$ and each $f \in \Hom RC{M/N}$, there exists $g \in \Hom RFM$ such that $f = \pi_N g$.
 Also, $N$ is an RD-submodule of $M$, if and only if for each cyclically presented left $R$-module $C$, the functor $- \otimes_R C$ is exact on the short exact sequence $0 \to N \to M \to M/N \to 0$.
 An \emph{RD-embedding} is a monomorphism whose image is an RD-submodule of its codomain.

 A module $M$ is \emph{torsion-free} if $m.r \neq 0$ for each $0 \neq m \in M$ and each non-zero divisor $r \in R$.
 Equivalently, $M$ is torsion-free, if Tor$^R_1(M,R/Rr) = 0$ for each non-zero divisor $r \in R$.
 In particular, all flat modules are torsion-free.
 For example, if $R$ is an integral domain and $M/N$ is a torsion-free module, then $N$ is an RD-submodule of $M$.
 If $M$ is moreover torsion-free, then $N$ is an RD-submodule of $M$, if and only if $M/N$ is torsion-free.
 Any pure submodule is an RD-submodule, and the two notions coincide when $R$ is a Pr\"{u}fer domain.
-An \emph{RD-embedding} is a monomorphism whose image is an RD-submodule of its range.

 If $\delta$ is an ordinal, then an increasing chain of modules $\mathcal T = ( A_i \mid i < \delta )$ is \emph{continuous} provided that $A_i = \bigcup_{j<i} A_j$ for each limit ordinal $i < \delta$. $\mathcal T$ is a continuous increasing chain \emph{in $\mathcal{A}$} if moreover $A_i \in \mathcal{A}$ for every $ i < \delta$.